 The information listed on the commercial invoice and packing list should correspond to each other.

-Other Forms Used For International Shipping
+Other Forms necessary for International Shipping

 Bill of Lading